alexfisher03/ufacm_dbworkshop/README.md

 Fall 2025 UF ACM Database Workshop

+# How To Setup
-For the skeleton version, see the `demo` branch (if you're following the workshop, see `skeleton` branch) For the completed version, see the `complete` branch.
+For the skeleton version, see the `demo` branch (if you're following the workshop, see `demo` branch)
+    - from your terminal, while in the repo root, run
+        ```bash
+            git checkout -b demo
+            git pull origin demo
+        ```

+For the completed version, see the `complete` branch.
+    - from your terminal, while in the repo root, run
+        ```bash
+            git checkout -b complete
+            git pull origin complete
+        ```

 > Prerequisites